whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

 [^18]: For a detailed discussion of existential risks and the moral importance of the long-run future of humanity, see Ord, T. (2020). _[The Precipice: Existential Risk and the Future of Humanity](https://theprecipice.com/)_.
 London: Bloomsbury Publishing.
 [^19]: For a classic paper on the importance of reducing existential risk, see Bostrom, N. (2013).[ Existential Risk Prevention as Global Priority](http://www.existential-risk.org/concept.pdf). _Global Policy_. **4** (1): 15–3.
 [^20]: Note that Professor William MacAskill, coauthor of this website, is also a coauthor of this paper.
+[^21]: As [chapter 2 explains](https://www.utilitarianism.net/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism): "[T]o our knowledge no one has ever defended single-level utilitarianism [i.e., using the utilitarian criterion as a universal decision procedure], including the classical utilitarians.
+Deliberately calculating the expected consequences of our actions is error-prone and risks falling into decision paralysis."

+[^22]:
+     Such details might simply be stipulated in a hypothetical example.
+In real life cases, our uncertainty about relevant factual details should generally carry over to make us similarly uncertain about our moral verdicts and evaluations.

+[^23]:
+     See, e.g., Mackie (1985).
+Rights, Utility, and Universalization.
+In R.G.
+Frey (ed.) _Utility and Rights_.
+Basil Blackwell.

+[^24]:
+     In particular, you can't take at face value your inclination to think that there are special reasons in your case, if you believe that most people in subjectively similar situations are mistaken in taking themselves to have such special reasons.
+Symmetry-breaking evidence is evidence that _distinctively_ establishes your reliability in comparison to others with similar (but, in their case, misguided) beliefs.
+Note that such symmetry-breaking evidence is very hard to come by!

+[^25]:
+     That's not to say that we should strictly optimize for _confidence_ in positive expected value: Something that's _certainly barely-good_ in expectation may be less worth pursuing than something that is _almost _certainly high EV even if there's a slight risk that you've overlooked something that would mean the action is actually mildly negative in expectation.
+Such uncertainty could still result in higher "all things considered" expected value, in principle.
+The point is just that grounds for doubting a positive verdict from our initial EV calculations should rationally lead us to assign lower (and in some cases, even _negative_) expected value to that option, all things considered.
+And in practice, it seems that we should often have strong priors that rights-violating actions are net-negative, which a rough and broadly unreliable calculation should not suffice to overturn.

+[^26]:
+     These claims are not, strictly speaking, built into utilitarianism as a fundamental moral theory.
+Rather, we are speculating about the further question of _what decision-procedure has the highest expected value in typical circumstances_.
+(Note that, in principle, the answer may differ for different individuals in different circumstances.
+Nothing in utilitarianism requires uniformity, if that would not be for the best.)

+[^27]:
+     This might (but need not) include performing some “back of the envelope” calculations of expected value.
+Even then, to truly maximize expected value, these naive calculations must be tempered by constraints against ruthless scheming, given our prior judgment that the latter is most likely counterproductive.
+That is, if we calculate a slightly higher explicit “expected value” for one act than another, but the former involves egregious norm-breaking, we should probably conclude that the latter (safer) option is _actually_ better in expectation.